ibexa/documentation-user/docs/personalization/recommendation_models.md

 Statistics-based recommendations often have the disadvantage of providing recommendations limited to the most popular, most suitable to the user, or most similar products.
-You might need to extend the set of available recommendations by defining a subset of items based on external criteria.
+You might wantd to extend the set of available recommendations by defining a subset of items based on external criteria.

 Submodels give you the option to group products based on an attribute.
 Recommendations can then be requested specifically for the selected group.
 For example:

-- "Also bought clothing with the same color"
+- "Also bought clothing with similar colors"
 - "Most popular toys for the predefined age"
-- "Also bought holiday presents with a predefined price"
+- "Also bought presents with a predefined price"

 Submodels must be manually configured.
 You do this in the property dialog of the recommendation model.